aaronrod3/ShooterGame/docs/infima_integration_plan.md

 ## 7. FP/TP Camera and Mesh Switching System

-- [ ] Confirm whether BP_PlayerCharacter currently has any camera-switching logic at all (check for a SpringArm/Camera component pair, and whether FPArms/TPMesh are both attached simultaneously or need to be spawned/possessed separately). **[VERIFY]**
+- [ ] Confirm whether BP_PlayerCharacter currently has any camera-switching logic at all (check for a SpringArm/Camera component pair, and whether FPArms/TPMesh are both attached simultaneously or need to be spawned/possessed separately). **[VERIFY — confirmed FPArms is hidden in BeginPlay with no unhide path anywhere, per Section 2.5; this system needs to be built as a real feature, not just verified]**
 - [ ] Add an input action for toggling view (e.g. `IA_ToggleView`), bound in IMCGameplay, mapped to a player-chosen key. **[CREATE]**
 - [ ] Add a replicated or locally-tracked `bIsFirstPerson` state on BP_PlayerCharacter (local-only is fine — this is a client-side camera preference, not gameplay-affecting state that needs server authority). **[CREATE]**
 - [ ] Add a `bViewSwitchingAllowed` flag (default true) on BP_PlayerCharacter or a settings data asset — this is the hook to disable the feature later without ripping out the switching logic itself. **[CREATE]**